shedding-hub/shedding-hub/data/fajnzylber2020sars/fajnzylber2020sars-extraction.md

-# Extraction for Natarajan et al. (2022)
+# Extraction for Fajnzylber et al. (2020)

 [Fajnzylber et al. (2020)](https://doi.org/10.1038/s41467-020-19057-5) quantified SARS-CoV-2 viral load from participants with a diverse range of COVID-19 disease severity, including those requiring hospitalization, outpatients with mild disease, and individuals with resolved infections.
+Blood was collected from hospitalized participants, non-hospitalized symptomatic individuals seeking care at a respiratory infection clinic, and participants who had recovered from known COVID-19 disease.
 Nasopharyngeal swabs, oropharyngeal swabs, sputum, and urine were collected from hospitalized participants.
 Data were obtained from the supplementary materials.

 ```python
 # Functions to add folded blocks and literal blocks;